What are your objectives?

-A global competition for Young Professionals and Students, PATW encourages participants to give 10 minute talks on a subject of their choosing.
-Going through several round, the Global Final winner wins £1,000.
+A global competition for Young Professionals and Students, PATW encourages participants to give 10-minute talks on a subject of their choosing.
+Going through several rounds, the Global Final winner wins £1,000.
 If you’re interested in hosting a regional heat, we can provide you with lots of event management and marketing resources.

 Sponsor a prize

 Local Networks can offer £250 prizes to students at universities or colleges without an IET accredited programme.
 The prize winner should be nominated on the official form (please request this from your staff support) by the academic establishment for having achieved excellence on a course that falls within the IET’s scope of interest.

 John Lawrence, Chairman of the South Yorkshire Local Network, has put together a case study [PDF, 665KB] which shows how they’ve been using the Student of Excellence Award as a way of improving their relationships with universities and employers in their local area.

 Each UK Local Network has at least one voluntary Schools Liaison Officer who supports educational activities, and who can access bespoke support and resources from the Education 5-19 team.